-Often times your loved ones and family members may be in need of a guardianship that is either permanent or temporary.
+Oftentimes, your loved ones and family members may be in need of a guardianship that is either permanent or temporary.
 Guardianships can also be granted or issued in limited circumstances or on a wider basis.
-For instance, sometimes guardianships are issued/ granted for financial reasons only and sometimes they are granted for financial reasons and for day to day living reasons.
+For instance, sometimes guardianships are issued/granted for financial reasons only, and sometimes they are granted for financial reasons and for day-to-day living reasons.

 Q & A